rust-lang/book/second-edition/nostarch/chapter15.md

 Now that you’ve seen how to use `RefCell<T>`, let’s dig into how it works!

-#### `RefCell<T>` Keeps Track of Borrows at Runtime
+#### Keeping Track of Borrows at Runtime with `RefCell<T>`

 When creating immutable and mutable references, we use the `&` and `&mut` syntax, respectively.
 With `RefCell<T>`, we use the `borrow` and `borrow_mut` methods, which are part of the safe API that belongs to `RefCell<T>`.
 The `borrow` method returns the smart pointer type `Ref<T>`, and `borrow_mut` returns the smart pointer type `RefMut<T>`.
-Both types implement `Deref` so we can treat them like regular references.
+Both types implement `Deref`, so we can treat them like regular references.

 The `RefCell<T>` keeps track of how many `Ref<T>` and `RefMut<T>` smart pointers are currently active.
 Every time we call `borrow`, the `RefCell<T>` increases its count of how many immutable borrows are active.
 When a `Ref<T>` value goes out of scope, the count of immutable borrows goes down by one.
-Just like the compile time borrowing rules, `RefCell<T>` lets us have many immutable borrows or one mutable borrow at any point in time.
+Just like the compile-time borrowing rules, `RefCell<T>` lets us have many immutable borrows or one mutable borrow at any point in time.

-If we try to violate these rules, rather than getting a compiler error like we would with references, the implementation of `RefCell<T>` will `panic!` at runtime.
+If we try to violate these rules, rather than getting a compiler error as we would with references, the implementation of `RefCell<T>` will panic at runtime.
 Listing 15-23 shows a modification of the implementation of `send` in Listing 15-22.
-We’re deliberately trying to create two mutable borrows active for the same scope to illustrate that `RefCell<T>` prevents us from doing this at runtime:
+We’re deliberately trying to create two mutable borrows active for the same scope to illustrate that `RefCell<T>` prevents us from doing this at runtime.

 Filename: src/lib.rs